Ivy-Apps/ivy-wallet/docs/Architecture.md

 - Inheritance
 - Complex design patterns

 That being said, we lean more towards the FP world because of its simplicity and safety.
-Ivy Wallet is built on top [ArrowKt](https://arrow-kt.io/) so you can take advantage of it.
+Ivy Wallet is built on top [ArrowKt](https://arrow-kt.io/) so take advantage of it.

+> Tip: Arrow's **Either<Left, Right>** is very useful for modeling operations that may result in either success (right) or error (left), for example HTTP requests.

 ## Clean code: NO 🚫